Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added new string roles for `CIDR`, `ISIN` and `ULID` validators.
 * Added support for fulltext indexes.
 * Removed `TABLE` identifier strategy and added `ULID` instead.
+* Reduced `slugLength` default and max value from 255 to 190 for better `utf8mb4` compatibility.

 ### Generator changes

-* Generated bundles require at least PHP 8.1 and Symfony 6.2 (Zikula 4.0).
+* Generated bundles require at least PHP 8.1 and Symfony 6.3 (Zikula 4.0).
 * Generated bundles use and extend the concepts of EasyAdminBundle.
 * Use property type hints; remove unrequired casts in setter methods.
 * Use constructor property promotion.